 If a source-level tracking number is configured as “Offline” in CallRail, we report this to Google Analytics as “disabled/(none)."

 Keyword for PPC Visitors Showing as “Not Set"

-Auto-tagging ads the Google Click ID (gclid) to the end of the final URL, which is one indicator our system looks for in order to classify a visit as Google Paid.
+Auto-tagging adds the Google Click ID (gclid) to the end of the final URL, which is one indicator our system looks for in order to classify a visit as Google Ads.

-Read this Google help article on enabling auto-tagging in AdWords.
+Read this Google help article on enabling auto-tagging.

 Check if there is a redirection occurring which is causing the gclid to be removed before Google Analytics runs?

-The Google Click ID (gclid) at the end of the final URL is one indicator our system looks for in order to classify a visit as Google Paid.
+The Google Click ID (gclid) at the end of the final URL is one indicator our system looks for in order to classify a paid visit as Google Ads.

-Troubleshoot your keyword tracking numbers using this help article.
+Troubleshoot your visitor tracking numbers using this help article.